nansencenter/NERSC-HYCOM-CICE/bin/Nesting_noresm/NORESM_Nesting_readme.md

 ## Generating the physical nesting files
 - Download the nesting-files needed: for physics: uo, vo, zos, thetao, so, these are annual files.
 - In order to have files that have values at all ocean points from the coarse ESM-grid, the annual files are pre-processed before generating the boundary conditions: ../bin/Nesting_noresm/separate_and_extrapolate_files_year.sh  $varible $year, can also be called on an interactive node using  /bin/Nesting_noresm/Generate_nesting_files_year.sh
+- The script above also bias-corrects temperature and salinity.
+It is imprtant that this is done before making the nesting files because altering temperture and salinity will also alter the layer structure of HYCOM.
+The bias of the climate model ca be found here: /cluster/projects/nn9481k/NORESM_bias/

+## Making files used for bias correction.